 GT is the modifier that is most commonly used for telehealth claims.
 Per the AMA, the modifier means “via interactive audio and video telecommunications systems.”
 You can append GT to any CPT code for services that were provided via telemedicine.
 It is most often used for codes like 99201-05, 99211-15, behavioral health codes and other services that are medically appropriate for telemedicine.

-Modifier 95 is similar to GT in use cases, but, unlike GT, there are limits to the codes that it can be appended to.
+What is the difference between modifier GT and 95?
+Modifier 95 is like GT in use cases, but unlike GT there are limits to the codes that it can be appended.
 Modifier 95 was introduced in January 2017, and it is one of the newest additions to the telemedicine billing landscape.
 Per the AMA, modifier 95 means: “synchronous telemedicine service rendered via a real-time interactive audio and video telecommunications system.”
 Modifier 95 is only for codes that are listed in Appendix P of the CPT manual.
 There is considerable overlap between situations for using GT and 95.
 Codes listed in Appendix P are likely to fall under the following categories:

 The specific codes include: